cmdalbem/portfolio/src/pages/.shuffle/index.md

 We also realized that there were a lot of "low-hanging fruits": minor, low-effort improvements that improved the users' quality of life and, together, could make a real dent in the product's usability.

 While we invested in in-depth Discovery to investigate more significant issues, we've tackled these small issues bit by bit, generating a much more positive atmosphere among Xpeers, who said that Shuffle hadn't had improvements for a long time.
 Here are just some of the examples:
-* **New notifications**: During Shadowing sessions, we noticed that Xpeers frequently switched to other browser tabs to investigate issues.
-However, Shuffle did not alert them if there were new customer messages in the meantime.
+* **New notifications**: I noticed that Xpeers frequently switched to other browser tabs to investigate issues, but Shuffle did not alert them if there were new customer messages in the meantime.
 We added sound effects for different notifications and a custom favicon and page title to reflect the status.

 ```grid|1
 ![](./notifications.png "Little big details: by cleaning up the browser tab title and showing notifications there, we help agents that need to multitask to not leave the customer waiting.
 Users also reported this reduced their anxiety of going deep in their problem-solving on other tabs.")